Efiamotu-1/hello-microverse-CR/README.md

   - [⭐️ Show your support ](#️-show-your-support-)
   - [📝 License ](#-license-)

-# Reviewer-hello-microverse
+# Hello Microverse
-A project buld during the Microverse program.
+A project built during the Microverse program.

 ## 🛠 Built With <a name="built-with"></a>